Ottawa University: Research and cultural resources

+The music department holds a number of concerts throughout the year, both on campus and in local venues, that are free and open to the Ottawa, Kansas, and surrounding communities.
+The theatre department offers a variety of productions for the community.
+The University serves as a host for community-related events throughout the year.

 Ottawa University is the Alpha chapter of Pi Kappa Delta, the national speech and debate honorary.
-In 1913, Ottawa became the founding member and continues to invest in forensic activities over 100 years later.
+In 1913, Ottawa became the founding member.
+It continues to invest in forensic activities over 100 years later.

-Free and open to the Ottawa, Kansas, and surrounding communities, the music department holds a number of concerts throughout the year both on campus and in local venues.
-The theatre department offers a variety of productions for the community.
-The University serves as a host for community related events throughout the year.

 Athletics

-Kansas Braves
+Ottawa Braves

 The athletic teams of the Kansas (main) campus are called the Braves.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) since the 1982–83 academic year; which they were a member on a previous stint from their charter member days in 1902–03 to 1970–71.
-The Braves previously competed as a founding member of the Heart of America Athletic Conference (HAAC) from its inception in 1971–72 to 1981–82.
+The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Kansas Collegiate Athletic Conference (KCAC) since the 1982–83 academic year.
+Previously they had been a member in that conference from charter member days: 1902–03 to 1970–71.
+The Braves also previously competed as a founding member of the Heart of America Athletic Conference (HAAC) from its inception in 1971–72 to 1981–82.

-Ottawa competes in 31 intercollegiate varsity athletic teams: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, powerlifting, soccer, tennis, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, bowling, cross country, flag football, golf, lacrosse, powerlifting, soccer, softball, stunt, tennis, track & field, volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance and eSports.
-Also OU offers varied intramural programs.
+Ottawa competes in 33 intercollegiate varsity athletic teams: Men's sports include baseball, basketball, bowling, cross country, football, golf, lacrosse, powerlifting, soccer, tennis, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, bowling, cross country, flag football, golf, lacrosse, powerlifting, soccer, softball, stunt, tennis, track & field, volleyball and wrestling.
+Co-ed sports include competitive cheer, competitive dance, and eSports.
+OU also offers varied intramural programs.

-Arizona Spirit
+Ottawa (AZ) Spirit

 The athletic teams of the Arizona (OUAZ) campus are called the Spirit.
-The campus is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) since the 2018–19 academic year; while its football team competes in the Sooner Athletic Conference (SAC) since the 2018 fall season.
+The campus is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Great Southwest Athletic Conference (GSAC) since the 2018–19 academic year; while its football team competes in the Sooner Athletic Conference (SAC) since the 2018 fall season.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the West Region of the Division I level.

 OUAZ competes in 27 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, soccer, swimming & diving, tennis, track & field, volleyball, water polo and weightlifting; while women's sports include basketball, beach volleyball, cross country, golf, soccer, softball, stunt, swimming & diving, tennis, track & field, volleyball, water polo and weightlifting; and co-ed sports include competitive cheer and competitive dance.

 Student life

 The campus in Ottawa, Kansas, offers more than 30 student groups, clubs and organizations, including the oldest student-run newspaper in Kansas, The Campus.
 The school offers drama, music, fraternities and sororities, honor societies, campus ministry opportunities, and other activities.

-The campus in Surprise offers music ensembles, academic and professional clubs, campus ministries, and club teams such as bowling, lacrosse and outdoor adventures.
+The campus in Surprise offers esports, theatre, club team wrestling, leadership, and student government.
+Students are able and encouraged to establish other clubs and organizations to expand the student experience on campus.